DeepCert/contextual-robustness/README.md

 The test based technique uses the model's built-in 'predict' function to analyze the model's robustness to a transform.
 This technique can be used to get an overall picture of the model's robustness by testing a large number of samples from the dataset.
 It is faster than the formal verification technique, but may not always discover the real "epsilon" for all samples.

 #### Test-Based Technique: Analyzing a Model/Transform

+The sample code below shows how to analyze a model on a particular image transformation (e.g. haze).
+The analysis will generate a csv containing the epsilon for each image, and a pickle containing counterexamples showing examples where the change in prediction occured.

 ```python
 from contextual_robustness import ContextualRobustnessTest, ContextualRobustnessReporting